hiromingithub/azure-docs/articles/cost-management-billing/costs/get-started-partners.md

 ## Enable Cost Management for customer tenant subscriptions

 Partners may enable access to Cost Management after customers are onboarded to a Microsoft Customer Agreement.
 Then partners can then enable a policy allowing customers to view their costs for Azure consumed services computed at pay-as-you-go retail rates.
 Costs are shown in the customer's billing currency for their consumed usage at Azure RBAC subscription and resource groups scopes.
+Cost management for customers does not show the tiered pricing and the free tier if any and applies the highest tiered value of the service, while the usage report includes the tiered pricing which applies the free units and they are not charged.

 When the policy for cost visibility is enabled by the partner, any user with Azure Resource Manager access to the subscription can manage and analyze costs at pay-as-you-go rates.
 Effectively, resellers and customers that have the appropriate Azure RBAC access to the Azure subscriptions can view cost.

 Regardless of the policy, global admins and admin agents of the provider can view subscription costs if they have access to the subscription and resource group.